wheybags/glibc_version_header/README.md

 I would also recommend adding `-static-libgcc -static-libstdc++` as well.

 # What glibc version should I use then?
 Depends on who you want to target.
-The oldest supported version is glibc 2.13, which is the version used in ubuntu 11.04.
+The oldest supported version is glibc 2.5, which was released in 2006.
 That's probably ancient enough.